 Best International Wine Festivals

-held in March in Melbourne, Australia, has kept wine lovers happy for 20 years.
-It features more than 250 tastings and events such as the Crawl 'n Bite tapas crawl.
+This 2-week-long festival in March in Melbourne, Australia, has kept wine lovers happy for 20 years.
+It features more than 250 tastings and events such as the Crawl 'n' Bite tapas trail.
 Explore the 200-plus wine education programs, which offer a chance to interact with international sommeliers, chefs and wine producers.
-Other highlights include the World's Longest Lunch (a Melbourne chef prepares a wine-paired lunch to some 900 people at a 1300-foot table), and the Langham Melbourne Masterclass, in which more than 100 chefs and wine experts share information about international vintages and foods.
+Other highlights include the World's Longest Lunch (a Melbourne chef prepares a wine-paired lunch for some 900 people at a 1,300-foot table) and the Langham Melbourne MasterClass, in which more than 100 chefs and wine experts share information about international vintages and foods.